 - Create the best draft you can.
-The time for a paper reading is limited, and the last thing you want is the Lab assistant correcting things that could have been corrected before the paper reading began.
+The time for a paper reading is limited, and the last thing you want is the Writing Lab assistant correcting things that could have been corrected before the paper reading began.

 - If you need to cancel your appointment, contact the Main Writing Lab at least twenty-four hours in advance.
-If you need to cancel your appointment while the Lab is closed, you may either call and leave a voicemail message or e-mail us.
+If you need to cancel your appointment while the Writing Lab is closed, you may either call and leave a voicemail message or e-mail us.
 Please give us your name, the date and time of your appointment, and the name of your paper reader.

-- If you do not cancel your appointment twenty-four hours in advance, then your appointment will count as a no-show.
+- If you do not cancel your appointment twenty-four hours in advance, your appointment will count as a no-show.

 What should I bring to my appointment?